Bookshelves from the Pasadena Antique Mall

 Suicide Blonde is a fascinating read about one of film noir's most wonderful fatales: Gloria Grahame.
 She starred in films like Crossfire, The Big Heat, In a Lonely Place and The Bad and the Beautiful (for which she won an Oscar.)
 She is probably most remembered for her role as the fallen-woman-with-a-heart-of-gold Violet in It's a Wonderful Life, but her personal life was far more scandalous than anything Violet may have been accused of.
 (Hint: her fourth marriage was to her stepson.)

 Los Angeles: Portrait of a City is my absolute favorite photographic book on LA history.
 Including over 500 images, the book follows Los Angeles' emergence from a desert wasteland to a flower-laden, palm-studded metropolis.
 Some of my favorite photos highlight the early days of Hollywood.

 The book is edited by Kevin Starr, whose brilliant California histories are must-have reads for anyone interested in the inspiring, outrageous, bizarre and sometimes corrupt background of the golden state.

 L.A.
-Noir details a city sold to the world in the mid 20th Century as "the white spot of America."
-The land of sunny days, fruit trees, wholesome Midwestern values and glamorous movie stars was protected by the most famous police force in the world.
-It was also a land of crooked cops, corrupt newspapers, buyable politicians and enough gangsters to fill an underworld.
-In this setting we find two competitors fighting for the soul of L.A. -- the most notorious gangster vs. the most famous police chief.
+Noir details a city sold to the world in the mid 20th Century as a land of sunny days, fruit trees, wholesome Midwestern values and glamorous movie stars.
+It was protected by the most famous police force in the world.
+It was also a land of incredibly crooked cops, corrupt newspapers, buyable politicians and enough gangsters to fill an underworld.
+In this setting you'll find two competitors fighting for the soul of L.A. -- the most notorious gangster vs. the most famous police chief.
 (This book was the basis of the short-lived TNT crime drama Mob City.)